Frequently Asked Questions:

 Q: How many treatments will I need?

-A: Laser hair removal is generally considered to be effective after 6 treatments over a 6 month period.
+A: Laser hair removal is generally considered to be effective after 6-9 treatments.
 This varies from person to person and the area being treated, hair density, hair growth cycle and color.
-Dark hair on fair skin responds best, but both dark and fair hair may take several treatments for long-term results.
 Some individuals may require more, and some fewer treatments, to achieve satisfaction.
 Initially you will notice a gradual reduction of the number of hairs.
 Women who suffer excessive hair growth due to male type hormones are likely to require long term maintenance.

 Q: Can I use other hair removal methods between treatments?

 A: Laser hair removal needs a hair to be present in the follicle, hair removal methods which pluck the hair, such as waxing, epilators and tweezing are NOT suitable for use between treatments.
 Bleaching hairs is also NOT suitable as it removes the pigment and renders the laser ineffective.
 Shaving is ideal for use between treatments.

 Q: Is there any aftercare routine I should follow?